tzelalouzeir/BTC_Hourly_CDL_EDA/README.md

 ## Results

 The script generates a detailed analysis of various candlestick patterns, which is stored in a DataFrame and can be saved as a CSV file (`kaggle_hourly_pattern_analysis.csv`).
 The analysis includes statistics such as average close change, trend alignment, and volume conditions for each pattern.

+You can also view the analysis on Kaggle in this [notebook](https://www.kaggle.com/code/tzelal/btc-hourly-candlestick-pattern-eda), where the code is executed and the results are visualized.

 ## Contributing